kessio/blogApp/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Kindly show your support by leaving a star on this repository
+If you like this project leave a star on this repository

-If you like this project...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>